By Tara Tesch, MHSA, Senior Manager, GE Healthcare Camden Group

 Once the strategy has been defined, identify the data requirements and associated capabilities.
 This may include standard processes and reporting templates – tools to automate the current state and optimize care delivery.
 Next, select a vendor that either has the ability to grow with your organization as it evolves or decide to pursue a “plug and play” vendor approach.
 Either way, the vendor must support the alliance’s CIN data requirements and capabilities.

 In the end, it is critical to maintain strong, positive relationships with clinicians during the design and development of these key technology capabilities.
 Clinicians drive the clinical care of patients and care models to support the delivery of clinical protocols.
 Organizational and individual needs will evolve based upon initial successes and challenges, and clinicians will bring forth a multitude of suggested and needed changes after the initial “go live.”
 Technology is the tool to support the clinical requirements, and developing ongoing processes to solicit clinician feedback for continued improvement is an important contributor to long-term success.

-Ms. Tesch is a senior manager with GE Healthcare Camden Group with more than 18 years of experience as a healthcare leader and strategist.
+Ms. Tesch is a senior manager with GE Healthcare Camden Group in the clinical integration practice with more than 18 years of experience as a healthcare leader and strategist.
 Ms. Tesch specializes in value-based care delivery strategic planning, CIN development and implementation for commercial, Medicare, and Medicaid populations, health information technology data governance and analytics strategy, as well as care management strategy, design, and implementation.
 She has worked with a variety of healthcare providers, including integrated delivery networks, academic health centers, regional referral centers, rural community providers, and national non-profit and faith-based health systems.
 She may be reached at email@example.com.